8 ways to transform customer service strategy

 Excellent service drives repeat business and customer loyalty.
 After product quality and affordability, consumers stay loyal to their favorite brands because of high-quality customer service, according to our future of consumer marketing report.
 And bad service is costly: our report also found that 1 in 5 buyers stop shopping with a brand after just one negative experience.

 In the digital era, the stakes are higher than ever.
 According to Microsoft, 90% of customers prefer to self-serve.
 Businesses with the right tools and strategies will come out ahead.
-Happy Wax, a home fragrance brand, saw a 5% boost in average order value (AOV) after adopting Klaviyo Customer Hub.
+Happy Wax, a home fragrance brand, saw a 5% boost in average order value (AOV) after adopting a self-service customer hub.

 “Customer expectations are at an all-time high, and managing loyalty, referrals, rewards, and subscriptions can be a challenge,” says Rachel Fagan, VP of marketing at Happy Wax.
-“We wanted to simplify the experience for our loyal customers, and Klaviyo Customer Hub made that possible.”
+“We wanted to simplify the experience for our loyal customers.”

 Here’s a clear playbook for removing the guesswork so every customer gets what they need, when they need it.